terryaney/KatApp.Provider/katapp documentation.md

 KatApp's are capable of leveraging multiple CalcEngine inside a single Kaml View file.
 You can pass these in using two of the described mechanisms above.
 Multiple CalcEngines can be configured only by a Javascript configuration object or via the `<rbl-config>` element.

 When multiple CalcEngines or result tabs are used, additional information is required to pick the appropriate results.
-See [rbl-value Selector Paths](#rbl-value-Selector-Paths) for more information describing `rbl-ce` and `rbl-tab`.
+See [KatApp Selectors](#KatApp-Selectors) for more information describing `rbl-ce` and `rbl-tab`.

 **Important** - Whenever multiple CalcEngines are used, you must provide a 'key' value minimally on CalcEngines 2...N, but ideally on all of them.
 Note that the first CalcEngine has a key value of `default` if not provided.